VONBLESS/Quantumcona/readme.md

    - The selected trading strategy (Moving Average Crossover, RSI, Bollinger Bands) is applied to the resampled data to generate trading signals.
 5. **Export Processed Data:**
    - The final processed data, including trading signals, is saved as an Excel file in the `output` directory.

+# Task 3

+# Derivatives Backtesting with Signal Generation

+This project implements a backtesting framework that allows users to load historical data for derivatives (Nifty, BankNifty, FinNifty) and generate trading signals based on selected strategies.
+The strategies include Moving Average Crossover and RSI, with optional stop-loss functionality.
+Users can dynamically select the derivative, strategy, and expiry date.

+## Key Features
+- **Data Loading:** Loads historical data for Nifty, BankNifty, and FinNifty from Parquet files organized in a Year/Month structure.
+- **Moving Average Crossover Strategy:** Buy and sell signals based on the crossover of short-term and long-term moving averages.
+- **RSI (Relative Strength Index) Strategy:** Buy when oversold (RSI < 30) and sell when overbought (RSI > 70).
+- **Stop-Loss Logic:** Optional stop-loss mechanism to manage risk by automatically exiting positions when losses exceed a predefined percentage.
+- **Support for Multiple Expiries:** Handles multiple expiries and derivatives with dynamic data loading.

+## Directory Structure
+The historical data is stored in the `data` folder, structured by Year and Month:

+The processed trading signals are saved in the `output` folder:

+## Strategies
+### 1. **Moving Average Crossover**
+This strategy generates buy and sell signals based on the crossover of two moving averages:
+- **Buy Signal:** When the short-term moving average (e.g., 20-day) crosses above the long-term moving average (e.g., 50-day).
+- **Sell Signal:** When the short-term moving average crosses below the long-term moving average.
+- **Stop-Loss:** Automatically exits the trade if the price falls below a certain percentage (default is 8%) from the entry price.

+### 2. **RSI (Relative Strength Index)**
+This strategy generates buy and sell signals based on the RSI indicator:
+- **Buy Signal:** When RSI < 30, indicating oversold conditions.
+- **Sell Signal:** When RSI > 70, indicating overbought conditions.
+- **Stop-Loss:** Automatically exits the trade if the price drops by more than 2% from the entry price.

+## How It Works
+1. **Load Historical Data:**
+   - The script loads historical data for the selected derivative (`Nifty`, `BankNifty`, `FinNifty`).
+   - Data is stored in Parquet format, organized by Year/Month.

+2. **Select Trading Strategy:**
+   - The user selects one of the following strategies: Moving Average Crossover or RSI.

+3. **Generate Trading Signals:**
+   - Based on the selected strategy, buy/sell signals are generated.
+   - The script includes optional stop-loss logic to manage risk.

+4. **Save Results:**
+   - The generated signals and relevant data (e.g., entry/exit prices) are saved to an Excel file in the `output` folder.

+## Input Parameters
+1. **Derivative Selection:** Choose from Nifty, BankNifty, or FinNifty.
+2. **Strategy Selection:** Select either Moving Average Crossover or RSI.
+3. **Optional Parameters:**
+   - **Stop-Loss Percentage**: Define a stop-loss percentage for risk management.
+   - **Short-term and Long-term Window:** Customize the short-term and long-term windows for the Moving Average Crossover strategy.
+   - **RSI Period:** Customize the period for the RSI calculation.

+## Trading Strategies in Detail
+### Moving Average Crossover
+- **Buy Signal:** When the short-term moving average crosses above the long-term moving average.
+- **Sell Signal:** When the short-term moving average crosses below the long-term moving average.
+- **Stop-Loss:** Automatically exits the trade if the price falls more than the specified percentage below the entry price.

+### RSI (Relative Strength Index)
+- **Buy Signal:** When RSI is below 30 (oversold conditions).
+- **Sell Signal:** When RSI is above 70 (overbought conditions).
+- **Stop-Loss:** Automatically exits the trade if the price drops more than the specified percentage below the entry price.

 ## Installation
 1. Clone the repository: